tianningchen/hodgkin-huxley/MarkdownCheatSheet.md

 # Big Impressive Title
 ## Subtitles Are Nice

+This is a little cheat sheet of Markdown syntax I wrote for myself while making this project.
+I'm getting rusty...

 ### Section 1: General Formatting
 To **bold** or *italicize* words is pretty easy.
 And (by the way newlines mean nothing if they aren't BREAK newlines)